Find Affordable College Courses

 Psychology majors at Bemidji State University take out an average of $25,000 in student loans while working on their egree.

-Drury University - College of Continuing Professional Studies landed the #9 spot in the 2023 rankings for the best psychology programs.
-Located in the medium-sized city of Springfield, Drury University - CCPS is a private not-for-profit school with a fairly small student population.
+Drury University - College of Continuing Professional Studies came in at #9 in this year’s edition of the Most Popular Online Psychology Schools in the Plains States Region ranking.
+Located in the city of Springfield, Drury University - CCPS is a private not-for-profit college with a small student population.

 The average amount in student loans that psychology majors at Drury University - CCPS take out is $32,450.